-But we still think there are room for more explanations and a few more interesting facts worth knowing about this animal and material.
+But we still think there is room for more explanations and a few more interesting facts worth knowing about this animal and amazing material.

 One of them is the shearing of the alpaca.
 This is much like sheep’s shearing - except an alpaca is a relatively larger animal.
 The alpacas are shorn once a year in the spring.

 Beneath we link to a small video from the Peruvian alpaca yarn supplier, Michell.
 Here you can see an example of shearing.
 It is necessary for two men to handle the animal – which otherwise seems to be taking its annual ‘haircut’ quite relaxed.

 There are two breeds of alpacas, the Suri and the Huacaya.
 The most common, and the one shown in the video, is the Huacaya.
 The fleece, as the alpaca wool is more commonly referred to, is thick, soft and fluffy on this breed.
 The Suri alpaca on the other hand, has a fleece that is often describes as ‘more pencil like locks of hair’ and has a silky and lustrous shine to it.
 Because the fiber of the Suri alpaca doesn’t posses the same elastic attributes, we’ve chosen to only use Huacaya in our knitwear items, since this is one of the keys to comfort in our styles.

 We don't compromise